We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Online therapy is convenient.
 Being in your own home can be helpful when it comes to receiving therapy for depression, especially if your symptoms are more severe.

-Ruiz has noticed that some people find the physical distance offered by online therapy allows them the space to experience and feel emotions that they may struggle with when they’re in the office with their therapist.
+Ruiz has noticed that some people find the physical distance offered by online therapy allows them the space to experience and feel emotions that they may experience when they’re in the office with their therapist.

 That said, you might find your needs aren’t being addressed as effectively as if you were in person with a therapist.